Rishit-dagli/10-Days-of-ML/README.md

 ![Twitter URL](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fgithub.com%2FRishit-dagli%2F10-Days-of-ML)
 ![GitHub stars](https://img.shields.io/github/stars/Rishit-dagli/10-Days-of-ML?style=social)

 Repository for 10 Days of ML, a TFUG Mumbai initiative.
 All the code would be pushed to the repo everyday at around 7 PM IST.
-The btter part would be all the codes would have explanations, which means if you are stuck on any part I do not expect you to copy/ paste but to understand the conncepts properly.
+The btter part would be all the codes would have explanations, which means if you are stuck on any part I do not advise you to copy/ paste but to understand the conncepts properly.

 ## Pre-requisite